Stokesdale

 For those who love hiking and state parks, Hanging Rock State Park is about thirty minutes north, offering more than twenty miles of trails leading to waterfalls, rock outcrops, and sweeping mountain views.
 Pilot Mountain State Park isn't much farther, giving outdoor lovers multiple options for day trips without a lengthy drive.

 The commute from Stokesdale works well for professionals who work in either of the Triad's major employment centers.
 Downtown Greensboro is approximately nineteen miles to the southeast, typically a twenty-five to thirty-minute drive depending on traffic.
-Winston-Salem sits about the same distance to the southwest.
+Winston-Salem sits about twenty miles to the southwest.
 Piedmont Triad International Airport is only about twelve miles away, which is convenient for frequent travelers.
+The town sits at the intersection of US Highway 158, NC Highway 68, and NC Highway 65, with US Highway 220 bordering the area and providing a direct route north.

+You'll find everything from brick ranch homes on generous lots to brand-new construction communities offering modern floor plans with open-concept designs.
+Many properties here come with acreage, and it's not uncommon to see homes with detached workshops, barns, or space enough to keep horses.
 Housing in Stokesdale tends to move steadily, with buyers drawn to the larger lot sizes and the chance to get more space for their money compared to closer-in Triad suburbs.
-You'll find a mix of established neighborhoods with mature trees alongside newer developments featuring contemporary designs.
+You'll find a mix of established neighborhoods with mature trees alongside newer developments like Colly Farm and Neal Farm featuring contemporary designs.
 Whether you're looking for a one-level ranch, a spacious two-story with a bonus room, or land to build your custom home, the inventory here offers genuine variety.

 Q: What's it like to live in Stokesdale day-to-day?